 Whether web or telephone based, cognitive behavioral therapy (CBT) may be more effective than standard treatments for IBS — and the benefits last in the long term.

-This is the main takeaway of a new study, which now appears in The Lancet Gastroenterology and Hepatology.
+This is the main takeaway of a new study, which now appears in

 Prof. Hazel Everitt, from the University of Southampton in the United Kingdom, is the lead and corresponding author of the paper.